hzeller/rpi-rgb-led-matrix/README.md

     process running on the system that could cause that.
 For instance, it is known that merely running `top` creates a faint flicker every second it updates.
-Or a regular ntp run can also cause flicker once a minute (switch off with `timedatectl set-ntp false`).
-This is why starting with a minimal installation is a good idea: there is simply less cruft that you have to disable.
+Or a regular ntp run can also cause flicker once a minute (switch off with `sudo timedatectl set-ntp false`).
+Maybe instead you might want to run ntp at system start-up but then not regularly updating.

+  * There are probably other processes that are running that you don't need and remove them; I usually remove right away stuff I really don't need e.g.
+    ```
+    sudo apt-get remove bluez bluez-firmware pi-bluetooth triggerhappy pigpio
+    ```
+    Take a close look at your systemd (`systemctl`) and see if there are other things running you don't need.
+If you have seen packages in standard Raspbians that interfere with the matrix code, let me know to include it here.
+    In general: This is why starting with a minimal installation is a good
+    idea: there is simply less cruft that you have to disable.

+  * It seems that more recent version of Raspbian Lite result in some faint brightness fluctuations of the displays and it is not quite clear why (see issue [#483](https://github.com/hzeller/rpi-rgb-led-matrix/issues/483)).
+If you are a Kernel person and can help figuring out what is happening that would be very appreciated.
+Also, you might know a minimal Linux distribution that is more suited for near realtime applications ?

 The default install of **[Raspbian Lite][raspbian-lite]** seems to be a good starting point, as it has a reasonable minimal configuration to begin with.
-So I strongly recommend using that.
+It recently has the issue of more interference with the matrix, so if you can recommend a more lightweight, realtime focused distribution, let me know.

 ### Bad interaction with Sound
 If sound is enabled on your Pi, this will not work together with the LED matrix,